pavithramouli/ChatWithLayerTrial/README.md

 1) Change from local notifications for updates to delegates.
 Will make life so much easier.
 2) Add options to delete and clear chats.
 3) Try and check announcements.
+4) Will Layer support Push automatically?
+Need to check.